Ohio State's Aortic Center

 Advanced Imaging Technology

 Vascular disease is often referred to as a silent threat, as the symptoms of vascular disease may be sudden or may not present themselves at all.
 Vascular disease includes any medical condition that affects the circulatory system, including diseases of the arteries, veins and lymph vessels.
 Common vascular conditions we treat include:

-At Ohio State's Integrated Vascular Center, our patients benefit from the coordination of experts in all fields of vascular care, from diagnosis and management of vascular disease to complex surgeries and treatments not offered elsewhere in the area.
+At Ohio State's Integrated Vascular Center, our patients benefit from the coordination of experts in all fields of vascular medicine, from diagnosis and management of vascular disease to complex surgeries and treatments not offered elsewhere in the area.
 Ohio State is a leader in the care of patients with vascular diseases, performing hundreds of vascular procedures each year.

 Because of the expertise of our surgical teams and our experience in highly specialized procedures and advanced techniques, Ohio State's Integrated Vascular Center is a regional referral center for patients who come to us from all parts of Ohio, Pennsylvania, West Virginia, Indiana, Kentucky and the Midwest.

 If you have any of these risk factors, talk with your physician to see if you are a candidate for a vascular screening test, or call Ohio State’s Heart and Vascular Center at 888-293-ROSS (7677) to request an evaluation.

 Ohio State's Aortic Center is dedicated exclusively to conditions of the thoracic and abdominal aorta, which is an artery that runs from the chest to the abdomen.
 As a patient, you'll benefit from the combined expertise of vascular surgeons, cardiac surgeons, cardiologists and anesthesiologists who specialize in the latest techniques and technologies for the treatment of thoracic aortic conditions, including open surgical repair and the newest techniques in minimally invasive standard and fenestrated or branched endografts.